kamadiem/final_project/Readme.md

 ## Status Codes

-returns the following status codes in its API:
+This returns the following status codes in its API:

 | Status Code | Description |
 | :--- | :--- |